Skip to main content

 Business: Explain meeting purposes, include company details, and attach their invitation letter.

-Family/Friends: Describe your relationship, how long you've known them, include their invitation letter.
+Family/Friends: Describe your relationship, how long you have known them, include their invitation letter.

 Medical: Explain the treatment, include appointment confirmations and proof of funds.